salemandreus/configs-and-scripts-for-utility/README.md

 # safe-git-configs
-Configs/aliases for a safer git workflow.
+Configs/aliases for a more efficient/safer git workflow.